yuliussetyawan/100-days-of-code-web-dev/README.md

 # 100 Days Of Code - 2023 Web Development Bootcamp

-## Day 1: Introduction and First Steps
+## Day 3: Exploring HTML and CSS

-Welcome to Day 1 of my 100 Days Of Code journey in the "100 Days Of Code - 2023 Web Development Bootcamp."
-This is the beginning of an exciting coding adventure, and I'm thrilled to share my progress with you!
+Welcome to Day 3 of my 100 Days Of Code journey in the "100 Days Of Code - 2023 Web Development Bootcamp."
+Today, I continued my web development adventure, diving deeper into HTML and CSS concepts.
+Here are the highlights of what I accomplished:

-**Today's Highlights:**
+**Day 3 Highlights:**

-- **Getting Started**: I set up my development environment, which included installing essential tools and a code editor to kickstart my web development journey.

-- **Understanding Web Development**: Explored the basics of web development, its significance in today's digital world, and how the web functions.

-- **HTML Fundamentals**: Dived into HTML (Hypertext Markup Language), understanding its structure, elements, and tags.

-- **Creating My First Web Page**: The most exciting part!
-I created my very first web page using HTML, laying the foundation for more complex web development ahead.
+- **Working with Colors**: I explored how to use colors in web design, adding visual appeal to my web pages.

+- **Formatting our Code**: I learned about code formatting best practices, ensuring my code is clean and readable.

+- **Browser Developer Tools**: I got hands-on experience with browser developer tools to debug and inspect web pages.

+- **Adding a Link**: I learned how to add hyperlinks to connect different web pages.

+- **Nesting HTML Elements**: I discovered the power of nesting HTML elements for structuring web content.

+- **Using Global CSS Styles**: I expanded my CSS knowledge by working with global styles for consistent design.

+- **CSS Code Formatting**: I continued to improve my CSS skills, focusing on code organization and readability.

+- **HTML Document Skeleton & Metadata**: I gained insights into the structure and metadata of HTML documents.

+- **Visual Studio Code Shortcuts & Tricks**: I enhanced my coding efficiency with Visual Studio Code shortcuts and tricks.

+- **Code Comments**: I implemented code comments for documentation and collaboration purposes.

+- **First Summary**: I summarized the key takeaways from today's learning, reinforcing my understanding.

+Each day brings new challenges and discoveries, and I'm thrilled to be on this coding journey! 🌟💡

 Stay tuned for more updates as I progress through this web development bootcamp! 🚀🌐